phylum-dev/cli/docusaurus/docs/extensions/extension_example.md

----
-title: Extension Example
+# Extension Example
-category: 62c5cb137dbdad00536291a6
-hidden: false
----

 In this chapter, we'll go over a simple real-world example of what a Phylum CLI extension might look like.

 Our goal is writing an extension which can print out all dependencies with more than one version present in our lockfile.

 The full example looks like this: